 The specific signs and symptoms include:

 - Altered sensation in both legs, buttocks and thighs.
 This is due to injury of the sacral nerves S2 -S5 (saddle anesthesia)

 - Reduced deep tendon reflexes

 Investigations of Conus Medullaris and Cauda Equina Syndromes

-The work up for spinal cord injury patients include:
+The workup for spinal cord injury patients includes:

 History taking and thorough neurological examination remain vital in the diagnosis of these patients and differentiation of the two syndromes.

-CT scan of the spine: an excellent method of imaging the bone in the case of suspected tumors or in traumatic causes.
-Delineates the structural pathology and its position.
+CT scan of the spine is an excellent method of imaging the bone in the case of suspected tumors or in traumatic causes.
+It delineates the structural pathology and its position.
 It is the preferred imaging in older children and adults.

-Lumbar puncture and CSF analysis: they are analyzed when infection is suspected especially in the assessment of cauda equina syndrome.
+Lumbar puncture and CSF analysis are used when infection is suspected, especially in the assessment of cauda equina syndrome.

-Assessment of bladder function: collection or identification of the significant amount of urine with little or no urge to urinate indicates dysfunction.
+Assessment of bladder function: the collection or identification of the significant amount of urine with little or no urge to urinate indicates dysfunction.

 Needle electromyography (EMG) is an objective test to grade the denervation for more accurate classification of the injury.
 It is used to determine the type of bladder dysfunction present.